rasmushellumit/chibisafe/README.md

 - Albums, tags and Discord-like search function
 - User list and control panel

-### Docker
+### Docker Setup
-If you want to deploy a docker instance instead of manually setting the service up, you can use `docker-composer` with our scripts.
-[Please refer to the docs here](docs/docker.md)
+Make a fork of this repository.
+In portainer click Stacks and

 ### Screenshots
 <p align="center">